mmmads/BAM_ABS/README.md

 ```
 The above command will only retain reads with MAQ(Mapping Quality) > 20 with no header

-_Step 3_: Run the following command to get rid of duplicates from the unique reads
+_Step 2_: Run the following command to get rid of duplicates from the unique reads
-* Input: Unique reads in SAM format (output of step 2)
+* Input: Unique reads in SAM format (output of step 1)
 * Output: Unique reads with no duplicate in SAM format
 ```
 sort -n -r -k3,3 -k4,4 -k5,5 unique_reads.sam|uniq -u > unique_reads_nodup.sam
 ```

-_Step 4_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
+_Step 3_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
 Run Convert_to_bed.pl to convert unique read file to bed format.
-* Input: Unique reads with no duplicate in SAM format (output of step 3)
+* Input: Unique reads with no duplicate in SAM format (output of step 2)
-* Output: Unique reads with no duplicate in BED format (unique_reads_nodup.bed)
+* Output: Unique reads with no duplicate in BED format
 ```
 perl Convert_to_bed.pl unique_reads_nodup.sam
 ```

-_Setp 5_: Prior to execute this step, Bedtools need to be installed.
+_Setp 4_: Prior to execute this step, Bedtools need to be installed.
 After installing Bedtools, to get overlapped unique reads by using Bedtools, run the following command in the bedtools folder
 * Input argument 1 (ambiguous_read_file.bed): Ambiguous reads in BED format
-* Input argument 2 (unique_reads_nodup.bed): Unique reads with no duplicate in BED format (output of step 4)
+* Input argument 2 (unique_reads_nodup.bed): Unique reads with no duplicate in BED format (output of step 3)
 * Output (unique_overlap_read_file.txt): All overlapping unique reads in txt format
 ```
 ./intersectBed -a ambiguous_read_file.bed -b unique_reads_nodup.bed -wb -wa > unique_overlap_read_file.txt